Goldman is sued in U.S. over merger linked to Malaysia's 1MDB

 The complaint was filed six days after the U.S. government moved to seize $1 billion of assets bought with money it said was stolen from 1MDB by people close to Najib, including some money from bond offerings arranged by Goldman.
 Najib has repeatedly denied wrongdoing.

-According to the complaint, Primus once owned 20 percent of EON Capital, a bank that Goldman was advising as it weighed a takeover bid from Malaysia's Hong Leong Bank Bhd (HLBB.KL).
+According to the complaint, Primus once owned 20 percent of EON Capital, a bank that Goldman was advising as it weighed a takeover bid from Malaysia's Hong Leong Bank Bhd.

 Primus said Goldman and Leissner in January 2010 deemed Hong Leong's first bid unfair, only to decide three months later that a revised offer only 2.8 percent higher was fair.

-It said Goldman urged acceptance of the higher bid to bolster its standing with Najib, because a merger would "enrich" his brothers Nazim Razak, a Hong Leong director, and Nazir Razak, the chairman of CIMB Group Holdings Bhd (CIMB.KL), which advised Hong Leong on the bid.
+It said Goldman urged acceptance of the higher bid to bolster its standing with Najib, because a merger would "enrich" his brothers Nazim Razak, a Hong Leong director, and Nazir Razak, the chairman of CIMB Group Holdings Bhd, which advised Hong Leong on the bid.

 "As a result of Goldman Sachs's fraud and breach of fiduciary duties, the price at which HLB acquired EON Capital was hundreds of millions of dollars below fair value," Primus said.
 "No unconflicted investment bank could have found the second HLB offer fair or recommended that the board accept it."